Crossett, Arkansas: Economy

-A major employer in the town is the Georgia-Pacific paper mill, a Koch Brothers enterprise.
+A major employer in the town is the Georgia-Pacific paper mill, a subsidiary of Koch Industries.
 Toxic waste from the plant includes carcinogens and other chemicals that have polluted local waterways and allegedly harmed the heath of residents.
 A documentary film (Company Town) on the paper mill and the environment in Crossett was released in September 2017.

 On June 4, 2019, Georgia-Pacific announced it would permanently close one of its plants at the Crossett mill.
 Some 555 people were expected to be affected.